Fortune, Eva Roytburg (October 28, 2025) [View PDF]

 Creating a Meaningful College Experience with Ximena Gonzalez.

-University of California Television (UCTV) on YouTube.
+University of California Television (UCTV).
+YouTube.
 (Jun 29, 2023)

-“Researchers at University of California San Diego School of Medicine have been selected to lead components of the National Institutes of Health (NIH) Common Fund’s Bridge to Artificial Intelligence (Bridge2AI) program.
-Over the next four years, Bridge2AI will award $130 million to accelerate the widespread use of AI in biomedical research and health care”
+The NIH Common Fund’s initiative will expand the use of artificial intelligence to solve pressing challenges in human health.
+Researchers at University of California San Diego School of Medicine have been selected to lead components of the National Institutes of Health (NIH) Common Fund’s Bridge to Artificial Intelligence (Bridge2AI) program.
+Over the next four years, Bridge2AI will award $130 million to accelerate the widespread use of AI in biomedical research and health care

-Dr. Trey Ideker is honored to be included in the ISCB 2022 Class of Fellows.
 The ISCB Fellows program was created to honor members who have distinguished themselves through outstanding contributions to the fields of computational biology and bioinformatics.
 Begun in 2009, 2022 marks the 13th anniversary of the program.
-ISCB will be honoring the 2022 Class of Fellows during the ISMB 2022 conference.
-(28 Apr 2022)
+ISCB will be honoring the 2022 Class of Fellows during the annual ISMB 2022 conference.
+(April 28, 2022)

-Interview with Dr. Ideker “How old is your dog in human years?
-New formula is more accurate than multiplying by 7”.
+How old is your dog in human years?
+New formula is more accurate than multiplying by 7.
 The Kelly Cutrara Show, Global News Radio 640 Toronto.
 (4 Feb 2022)

 Scientists develop novel tools to visualize DNA repair.
-Monish Makena, The Science Advisory Board (4 Jan 2022)

 “Artificial intelligence allows us to see the invisible inside cells” Sciences Et Avenir (27 Dec 2021)